Vladdstian/Python_Training/README.md

 ### Courses and Certifications
 The following are the courses and certifications that I am currently using to learn computer science and develop my skills:

+*Status: Finished:*
 * __The Git & Github Bootcamp__:
-Status: Finished

 This Udemy course is teaching me the fundamentals of version control and how to use Git and Github to manage my code projects.

 * __Google Data Analytics Certification__:
-Status: Almost Finished

-This Coursera certification program is helping me to develop my skills in data analysis, which is a big interest for me.
+This Google certification program is helping me to develop my skills in data analysis, which is a big interest for me.

+*Status: In Work*
 * __100 Days of Code: The Complete Python Pro Bootcamp for 2023__:
-Status: In Work

 This Udemy course is providing me with a comprehensive understanding of Python and its application in software development.

+* __NDG Linux Unhatched__:
+A CISCO NETACADEMY course that will teach me the ins and outs of Linux, so I can become proficient in using it in my career.

+*Status: Pending*
 * __CS50: Introduction to Computer Science__:
-Status: Pending

 This Harvard University course is providing me with a strong foundation in computer science concepts and theories, including algorithms, data structures, and computer systems.

-* __Linux Certification Course__:
-Status: Pending

-I am currently in the process of finding and enrolling in a course that will teach me the ins and outs of Linux, so I can become proficient in using it for development purposes.

 * __AWS / Google / Azure__ - cloud certification
 Status: Pending